How to Grow and Care for Dumb Cane

 Photo by Kristine Lofgren.

-Neem oil is a good option to start with to control anthracnose.
-Combine three parts neem oil and one part water.
-Spray the foliage once every few days for several weeks or until you see healthy, new foliage emerging.
+Neem oil is a good option to start with.
+Spray the foliage once every few days for several weeks or until you see healthy, new leaves emerging.

-Leaves with holes won’t heal, but yellowing should improve, so watch for that, as well.
+Leaves with holes won’t heal, but yellowing should improve.

 Bacterial Leaf Spot